The Tube (1982 TV series): Production

 Studio 5 was also used to produce a spin-off show called TX45.
 This show ran for two series hosted by Chris Cowey and produced by Jeff Brown and featured local bands such as The Kane Gang, Caught in the Act, Secret Sam and President.
 The programme's theme music, the instrumental "TX45", was by Sophie and Peter Johnston, based on the song of theirs, "Some Sunny Day".
 A video clip of them performing it is available.

 Many stars drank in the neighbouring pub The Egypt Cottage, using it as a green room.
 Jools Holland said "A legendary amount of things happened in the Egypt Cottage, and the Rose and Crown when it was on the other side of the road.
 Everyone – the likes of Miles Davis, Paul McCartney – who came up for The Tube will have sat in that pub."
 The pub was demolished in 2009.

+The programme team also produced major concert productions outside of The Tube studio and format.
+In 1983, Gavin Taylor was commissioned to film U2 at Red Rocks Amphitheatre in Colorado, with producer Malcolm Gerrie serving as production associate.
+Although the concert was intended for broadcast on The Tube, a dispute with television trade unions resulted in only around 15 minutes being shown; the footage was subsequently released as U2 Live at Red Rocks: Under A Blood Red Sky.
+In 1986 Taylor and The Tube's production team also filmed Queen's concert at Wembley Stadium, which was broadcast by Channel 4 as The Tube special Queen: Real Magic, and later released as Queen at Wembley.

 Between 1986 and 1987, the series had a summer replacement named Wired which lasted two series.

+For the last episode of the show, The Tube had commissioned Swans to produce a music video for "New Mind" off the album Children of God.
+The show used the 3:59 cut single version of the song.